-Mercedes Chatfield-Taylor is managing partner of Caldwell’s Private Equity and Venture Capital Practice and a member of the technology, consumer, digital and media teams.
-She focuses on executive-level search for high-growth technology companies, with deep expertise in B2B SaaS, social, eCommerce, gaming and other transformative technologies.
-Mercedes has completed over 75 CEO searches as well as other CXO level assignments for her clients with a deep passion and expertise in helping to diversify VC & PE-backed company boards, and leadership teams.
+Mercedes Chatfield-Taylor is managing partner of Caldwell’s Private Equity and Venture Capital Practice and a member of the technology, consumer digital and media teams.
+She focuses on investor and executive level search for their portfolio companies.
+She has deep expertise in SaaS, payments, ecommerce, security, and other transformative technologies.
+Mercedes has completed over 75 CEO searches as well as partner, principal, and other CXO level assignments for her clients.

 Prior to joining Caldwell, Mercedes held leadership positions at executive search firms including Heidrick & Struggles, where she helped re-establish and run their global Venture Capital Practice; Highland Partners; and iCOM Consultants, an emerging technologies boutique she co-founded in 1999 to address the unique hiring needs of venture-backed technology companies.